-If the LEA's unduplicated pupil count percentage (UPP) exceeds 55%, the district or charter school will receive a concentration grant.
+If the LEA's UPP exceeds 55%, the district or charter school will receive a concentration grant.
 The concentration grant is equal to 50% of the adjusted grade span base grant multiplied by the amount by which the UPP exceeds 55%.
 For charter schools, the UPP for concentration grants is capped at the lesser of the charter school's UPP or the highest UPP of school districts in which the charter school is physically located.